iduartgomez/simag/docs/logic/syntax.md

 connectives/operators and/or sentences which use quantified variables (when used, variables must always be quantified).

-In the consequent of an indicative implication only && operator can be nested.
+In the consequent of an entailment only && operator can be nested.
 Parentheses can be used to split complex sentences for comprehension and clarity.
 An example of a complex sentence: